The Vegan & Vegetarian Guide to Reykjavik

 Hallgrimskirkja overlooks wide range of vegan and vegetarian restaurants.

-These Reykjavik establishments offer only vegetarian or vegan options and are the perfect choices for a completely meat-free lunch and dinner.
+These Reykjavik establishments offer only vegetarian or vegan options and offer excellent selections for a completely meat-free lunch and dinner.

 The entrance of Loving Hut Iceland in Reykjavik